Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>ProcessStartProjectEvent</strong></td>
 			<td>
 				<p>
-					This method is used for processing the <code>IStartProjectTaskEvent</code> event that serves the purpose of informating the third party translation agenecy of the beginning of a new translation project.
-The last parameter of the method serves the purpose of storing an external Id for the project, which is later used to associate the translations project with the Sitefinity project.
-If the method has successfully sent the message 'true' should be returned, otherwise - 'false'.
+					This method is used for processing the <code>IStartProjectTaskEvent</code> that informating the translation agenecy  that a new project has started.
+The last parameter of the method stores the external Id for the project that, is later used to associate the translations project with the Sitefinity project.
+If the method has successfully sent the message, it returns 'true', otherwise, it returns 'false'.
 				</p>
 			</td>
 			<td>